Casting the Runes: Adaptations

 The 1957 film Night of the Demon (directed by Jacques Tourneur) is an adaption of this story.
 In this version, the central character is called Dr John Holden (played by Dana Andrews).
-Holden is an American psychologist who plans to expose occultist Julian Karswell (Niall MacGinnis) as a charlatan, only to discover Karswell's powers are real and that he has put a curse on Holden.
+Holden is an American psychologist who arrives in Britain around the same time that a person who planned to expose occultist Julian Karswell (Niall MacGinnis) as a charlatan only to meet their death.
+Holden comes to discover that Karswell's powers are real and that he has put a curse on Holden.

 The story has been adapted twice for British television.
 The first was in 1968 as an episode of the anthology series Mystery and Imagination (Season 3, episode 1, 1968) with John Fraser as Dunning and Robert Eddison as Karswell.
 In 1979, the story was adapted again as Casting the Runes, an episode of ITV Playhouse (Season 11, episode 9).
 In the 1979 version, the central protagonist is a woman, Prudence Dunning (played by Jan Francis), the producer of an investigative television programme which is critical of an occultist named Karswell (played by Iain Cuthbertson), and soon finds that Karswell has a curse put upon her.
 No complete copies of the 1968 version are known to exist, but the 1979 version has been released on DVD.

-"Casting the Runes" has also been adapted several times for radio.
-The first was in 1947 by CBS for their radio series Escape.
-CBS produced a second version in 1974 for their CBS Radio Mystery Theater show.
-In 1981, BBC Radio 4 produced a loose adaptation called "The Hex".